jema28/fizzbuzz/README.md

 Using Test Driven Development to solve FizzBuzz.

-## Pairing

-For this task, we recommend that you use the [ping pong](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/week-1/pair-programming.md) pairing method.

-One student starts by creating a single failing test and then the other writes code to make the test pass.
-When the test is passing the second student writes another failing test for the first to complete.
-Keep swapping roles until you complete the task.

 ## Defining the problem

 Before we start, and for the ones who are not familiar with the [FizzBuzz problem](https://en.wikipedia.org/wiki/Fizz_buzz), the idea is to write a function that takes a number and either returns the number _or_: